g3bk47/bwJsonDecryptor/README.md

 # bwJsonDecryptor

-Simple python script for decrypting bitwarden vaults exported as **password protected** json files (not account restricted json files, see https://bitwarden.com/help/encrypted-export/).
+Simple and minimal python script for decrypting bitwarden vaults exported as **password protected** json files (not account restricted json files, see https://bitwarden.com/help/encrypted-export/).
 Supports PBKDF2 and Argon2id.
 Note that json backups do not contain file attachments, sends, deleted vault items in the trash and shared items.

 ## Usage
 ```